-Class and overall festival winners at the Medway Festival, performing a duet with Karen Brown.
+Class and overall festival winners at my local music festival, performing a duet with Karen Brown.
 Subsequently invited to perform at Leeds 2000 (the Millennium Festival of the Amateur Performing Arts) at Leeds Town Hall.

 Most interesting places performed:

 On San Cristobal island in the Galapagos, performing a piece I composed on a wooden flute I bought in Nepal!
 In the tunnels under Fort Amherst, and at Cooling Castle (for weddings).

 Evening for flute with piano accompaniment, by Vernon Skinner in 2012 – listen to the premier on SoundCloud.
 Louise Denny’s Danse des Inconne for orchestra, at the 2013 Hastings International Composers Festival.

 UCL Chamber Music Club concerts since 2008, regularly appear as a guest in recitals by Karen Brown, and have been featured as a guest soloist in concerts for The Marlowe Singers and The Society of Recorder Players (Kent branch) as well as various charity concerts in Kent.

 The most diverse pieces performed to date have been African Sanctus by David Fanshaw and The Lamentations of Thel by Dmitri Smirnov.

 Karen Brown, Lisa Nelsen.
 Received lessons from Clare Southworth, Ian Clarke and Ruth Morley while at flute courses.